|BrainGate Turning Thought into Action|

 For more information about the study, please contact us at:

 |View a BrainGate System educational animation by clicking here.|

 Clinical Investigators in the trial are:

 Jaimie Henderson, M.D.
-(Principal Investigator and Surgical Investigator – Stanford University) –- Dr. Henderson is Assistant Professor of Neurosurgery, Director of the Stanford program in Stereotactic and Functional Neurosurgery, and Co-Director of the Stanford Neural Prosthetics Translational Laboratory (NPTL).
+(Principal Investigator and Surgical Investigator – Stanford University) –- Dr. Henderson is Professor of Neurosurgery, Director of the Stanford program in Stereotactic and Functional Neurosurgery, and Co-Director of the Stanford Neural Prosthetics Translational Laboratory (NPTL).
 He received his M.D. from Rush Medical College in Chicago, and completed his residency in Neurosurgery and fellowship training in Stereotactic and Functional Neurosurgery at Saint Louis University.

 Stephen Mernoff, M.D.
 (Principal Investigator and Clinical Investigator – Providence VA Medical Center) –- Dr. Mernoff is Chief of the Providence VA Medical Center Neurology Section, Associate Professor of Neurology at The Warren Alpert Medical School of Brown University, and Medical Director of the Neurorehabilitation Program at the Rehabilitation Hospital of Rhode Island.
 He received his M.D. from the New York University School of Medicine, and completed his residency in Neurology and fellowship training in Memory Disorders at Boston University Medical Center, and additional fellowship training in Neurorehabilitation at Braintree Hospital.